-- Pyrotell® multitest vial (see description and method of reconstitution in section above). - 2.
-LRW, not provided with Pyrotell®; order separately.
-Lyophilized Pyrotell® must be reconstituted with water that shows no detectable endotoxin in the LAL test.
-Recommended sources include Associates of Cape Cod.
-Inc., or USP Sterile Water for Injection or Irrigation (WFI, without bacteriostat).
-The endotoxin limit for USP WFI is 0.25 EU/mL; therefore, WFI may have detectable endotoxin when tested with a more sensitive Pyrotell®.
-To certify a new lot of water as an LRW, reconstitute Pyrotell® and make dilutions of standard endotoxin with the new lot of water to confirm the sensitivity of the Pyrotell®.
-If the test sensitivity of the lot is confirmed and the negative control shows no increase in viscosity and no flocculent precipitation, the water is suitable for use.
-Use LRW to reconstitute Pyrotell® and endotoxin standards and to dilute endotoxin standards and test specimens. - Buffer, not provided with Pyrotell®; order separately if required.
-Pyrosol® buffer (Cat# BR051 or BC554) or Glucashield® buffer (Cat# GB051) can be used instead of LRW to reconstitute Pyrotell® to help overcome a sample pH problem or interference from glucans. - 4.
-Standard Endotoxin, not provided with Pyrotell®; order separately.
-Control Standard Endotoxin (CSE), Cat# E0005, obtained from Associates of Cape Cod, Inc., is used to confirm the sensitivity of Pyrotell®, validate product, and prepare inhibition controls.
+- 1. Pyrotell[®] STV (see description and method of reconstitution in section above). - 2.
+LAL Reagent Water (LRW); not provided with Pyrotell[®]; order separately.
+Diluent water that shows no detectable endotoxin in the LAL test must be used.
+Recommended sources include Associates of Cape Cod, Inc., or USP Sterile Water for Injection or Irrigation (WFI, without bacteriostat).
+The endotoxin limit for USP WFI is 0.25 EU/mL; therefore, WFI may have detectable endotoxin with some lots of Pvrotell®.
+To certify a new lot of water as an LRW with a given lot of Pyrotell[®], make dilutions of standard endotoxin with the new lot of water to confirm the sensitivity of the Pvrotell[®].
+If the sensitivity of the lot is confirmed and the negative control shows no increase in viscosity and no flocculent precipitation, the water is suitable for use.
+Use LRW to reconstitute endotoxin standards and to dilute endotoxin standards and test specimens. - 3.
+Standard Endotoxin; not provided with Pyrotell; order separately.
+Control Standard Endotoxin (CSE) Cat# E0005, obtained from Associates of Cape Cod, Inc., is used to confirm the sensitivity of Pyrotell, validate product, and prepare inhibition controls.
 Each vial contains a measured weight of endotoxin.
 USP Endotoxin Reference Standard may be obtained from the U.S. Pharmacopeial Convention, Inc. Follow manufacturers' directions for reconstitution and storage of standard endotoxins.
-CSE lots may show different potencies (EU/ng) when tested with various lots of Pyrotell®.
-Request a Certificate of Analysis for the potency of a CSE with a specified lot of Pyrotell®.
+CSE lots may show different potencies (EU/ng) when tested with various lots of Pyrotell.
+Request a Certificate of Analysis for the potency of a CSE with a specified lot of Pyrotell.